 Keep all expense receipts (meals, taxis, accommodation, etc.) related to your trip.
 On your return, complete a Travel Claim form as soon as possible, attach your receipts and have your supervisor sign their approval, then submit it to Lynda.
 Supply as much information about your trip as possible, including the agenda of the conference, whether you shared lodgings, paid for another person's expenses, etc. If you did not travel by plane, supply information on the transportation you used.
-If by private car, we require information to be filled in with regard to your vehicle and mileage.
-If you do not have accommodation then an explanation must be included.
+If by private car, we require information to be filled in about your vehicle and mileage.
+If you did not rent accommodation, then an explanation must be included.